Wisconsin DUI Probation Violation Rules

 If you’ve received an early parole or DUI probation, the court imposes certain rules you must follow.
 While every situation is different, common stipulations include mandatory drug and alcohol counseling, random chemical tests, installing an ignition interlock device (IID) in each of your vehicles, and absolute sobriety.

-While it may feel like returning to freedom, DUI parole violation carries serious ramifications.
+While it may feel like returning to freedom, a DUI parole violation carries serious ramifications.
 Penalties for violating your DUI parole can include:

 - Your parole or probation may be revoked